- Diagnosis

 3. Tell students not to copy the question

 Copying the question is classic busy tricking behaviour.
-Studetns give the impression they are working hard, when in reality they are doing very little thinking.
+Students give the impression they are working hard when, in reality, they are doing very little thinking.

 If copying the question helps with the working out, such as writing out an equation that needs solving, then fair enough.
 But apart from those few exceptions, have the rule that all students put in their books is their working out and the answer.